Application information and FAQ

 I am currently studying at a different university/different course at Imperial, can I transfer to your course?

-We do not accept transfers into later years of the course.
-If you have studied for a year at another university or course at ICL then you are welcome to apply to start our course from the first year.
+If you have studied for a year at another university or course at Imperial College London, you are welcome to apply to start our course from the first year (we are unable to accept transfers into later years of the course).

 Visiting the School